Cosmo Landesman: Early life

-Cosmo Landesman is the older of two sons of Fran and Jay Landesman, a lyricist and poet and a writer and publisher, from New York and St. Louis, respectively.
+Cosmo Landesman is the older of two sons of writer and publisher Jay Landesman and lyricist and poet Fran Landesman, from St. Louis and New York, respectively.
 He and his younger brother Miles Davis Landesman were born in St. Louis.
 Their parents worked in music and theatre.
 The family emigrated to London in 1964.
 By 1967, they embraced hippie culture, wearing beads and long hair.
 While Cosmo studied books more deeply, Miles became footloose, leaving their secondary school.
 Always more bookish, Cosmo envied his younger brother's willingness to plunge into the world; he left school in London at age 16 and experimented with the fringes of performance.

 In 2008, by then a journalist for several decades, Landesman's memoir Starstruck was published.
 The book largely concerns growing up with his theatrical parents, described by Geordie Greig as "two wacky, middle-aged American egotists who arrived in 'the land of the stiff upper lip' and caused mayhem.
 Blind to their own blush-making toxicity, they were obsessed with being famous."
 Landesman also came to terms with his parents, who viewed themselves as appropriate subjects for his book.